ZJU-FAST-Lab/GPA-Teleoperation/README.md

 ```
 roslaunch gpa_teleop sim.launch

+# open a new terminal under the same directory
+python3 src/gaze_sim/gaze_sim.py
 ```

 Our GUI provides gaze simulation using the mouse.
 The gif below shows a demo that using mouse to indicate the human intention.